igordsm/igordsm.github.io/talks/index.markdown

+---
-# Talks
+title: Talks
+permalink: /talks/
+layout: page
+---

 Here's a list of some talks I gave in the last years.

 ## How to contribute to elementary